lsst-sqre/community_mailbot/README.rst

 The ``community_mailbot`` is a friendly bot that tells subscribers to LSST DM's legacy Mailman email lists about things happening on `community.lsst.org <http://community.lsst.org>`_.

-The bot likes to be awoken regularly by ``cron``; each time it will ask the Discourse server about latest messages in different categories that the bot tracks (you can set this with a simple ``config.json`` file).
+The bot likes to be awakened regularly by ``cron``; each time it will ask the Discourse server about latest messages in different categories that the bot tracks (you can set this with a simple ``config.json`` file).
-If there is are new topics, ``community_mailbot`` will send an email the appropriate email lists using its buddy, `Mandrill <http://mandrillapp.com>`_.
+If there is are new topics, ``community_mailbot`` will send an email to the appropriate email lists using its buddy, `Mandrill <http://mandrillapp.com>`_.
 Before the bot goes back to sleep, it keeps note of all the topics it's emailed already in a simple JSON cache file.

 Installation